liujf69/Classic-Generative-Model/README.md

 - IP-Adapter [[Code]](https://github.com/tencent-ailab/IP-Adapter)

 # Thanks
-Thanks to all the authors of the above blogs and papers!!!
+Thanks to all the authors of the above blogs and papers!!